GIScience/osm-transform/README.md

 Once built, you can run the preprocessor as a container with the following command:

 ```
-sudo docker run -i -v /opt/ors/elevation/preprocessor:/elevation -v /opt/ors/osm/preprocessor:/osm ors-preprocessor mo /osm/planet-latest.osm.pbf
+sudo docker run -i -v /[your local absolute path to the dir of the]/ors-preprocessor:/osm ors-preprocessor -m -o planet-latest.osm.pbf
 ```

-where the first `-v` option is the mapping to the folder containing the `cgiar_srtm` an `cgiar_geotiff` folders, and the second `-v` option is the mapping to the folder on the host containing the osm data. `mo` is the string reperesenting the script options (see below) and the last item (`/osm/planet-latest.osm.pbf`) is the osm file to use (note that the `/osm/` part must remain the same as this is internal to the Docker container).
+where the `-v` option is the mapping to the folder containing the required files: `cgiar_srtm` and `cgiar_geotiff` folders, the osm data, and the `ors-preprocessor.cfg` file. `-o` is the string reperesenting the script options (see below) and the last item (`planet-latest.osm.pbf`) is the osm file to use.

 Alternatively, you can `make` (Makefile is configured for g++).
 Requires [libgdal](https://gdal.org/), [libosmium](https://osmcode.org/libosmium/), [boost](https://www.boost.org/) and [libconfig](https://github.com/hyperrealm/libconfig).